Why Do Most Digital Transformations Fail?

 According to a 2021 McKinsey study, 70 percent of digital transformation projects ultimately fail.
 If that rate held in 2023, it would mean 2.16 trillion dollars of global transformation spending delivered little or none of its intended return.

-To put that into perspective, that amount is roughly equal to Italy’s entire GDP.
+To put that into perspective, that figure is roughly equal to Italy's entire GDP.
 It illustrates how enormous the annual investment in digital transformation has become and how much of that investment is effectively lost due to poor strategy and weak execution.
-Even more concerning, this loss is expected to grow.
 Overall spending on digital transformation continues to rise by an estimated 16.4 percent year over year.

 From an ROI standpoint, it is an investment very few leaders would feel confident about, especially with only a 30 percent chance of success.